AdobeDocs/workfront.en/help/quicksilver/documents/workfront-for-adobe-creative-cloud/use-wf-adobe-cc-wf-library.md

 * InDesign
 * Illustrator
-* Photoshop

 You can do the following in&nbsp;Workfront Libraryusing the Workfront for Adobe Creative Cloud extension:

 * [Access Workfront Library Content from Adobe Creative Cloud applications](#use-adobe-workfront-for-adobe-creative-cloud-with-workfront-library)

-## Access Workfront Library content from Adobe Creative Cloud applications {#access-workfront-library-content-from-adobe-creative-cloud-applications}
+## Access Workfront Library content from Adobe Creative Cloud applications

 Consider the following when accessing Workfront Library content from the Workfront for Adobe Creative Cloud extension: